-- Used as the primary consensus and governance for popular blockchains like, Bitcoin, Ether and Ripple.
+- Used as the primary consensus and governance for popular blockchains like, Bitcoin, Ethereum and Ripple.

-- A large distributed network of miners collectively compete to solve complex equations.
-Solving equations earns miners a reward.
+- A network of miners collectively competing to solve complex algorithmic equations for the rewards issuance.

-- Miners mint cryptocurrencies (BTC, ETH) and introduce them into circulation.
+- Miners confirm transactions and mint cryptocurrencies (BTC, ETH) and introduce them into circulation.

-Jack needs to send Eth to Alex by signing his private key to authorize his transaction.
+Jack sends Alex ETH by signing his private key to authorize a transaction.
 Jack’s activity is then broadcasted to the Ethereum 1.0 network for miners to verify and turn into a block.

-Miners will receive Jack’s transaction and will verify validity before adding the block to the chain.
-This is to ensure the health of the network and that only valid transactions are added, while invalid ones are removed.
+Miners will receive Jack’s transaction and will verify its validity before adding the first block that contains it to the chain.
 For their effort, they receive a reward, and Alex receives the crypto sent by Jack.

 While this model has worked for almost a decade, it is not without its challenges.